tailaiwang/tailaiwang/README.md

 I'm Tailai (he/him), a Computer Science and Business Administration Double Degree student at the University of Waterloo.
 I'm a software developer, sports & outdoors lover, and a sucker for hot cheetos.

 ### 🔭 Currently ...
-- Interning for the iOS Engineering Team @ Tile
+- Interning for the iOS Platform Team @ Tile
 - Organizing Logistics @[Hack the North](https://hackthenorth.com/)!
 - Something on Stealth Mode 🤫